rokib97/code-club-assignment-1/README.md

 ### **Submission Instructions:**

-1. Implement the `handleRequest` function and the CRUD operations as specified.
+1. Implement the handleRequest function and the specified CRUD operations.
-2. Test the functionality of your application with the provided test cases.
+2. Test the functionality of your application using the provided test cases.
-3. Submit your TypeScript code, `db.json`, and any other relevant files.
+3. Submit your GitHub repository with all the code.

 ---

-### **Conclusion**

-By completing this assignment, you'll have a better understanding of TypeScript’s capabilities when working with data types, interfaces, enums, and making API calls.
-You'll also gain experience in simulating backend operations using **JSON Server**, allowing you to fully test your CRUD application without needing a real backend.